MerlinMason/precursive/site/content/pages/_9.custom-components/index.md

           # Available on the Salesforce
           ## Native to Salesforce
           Today, many people rely on computers to do homework, work, and create or store useful information.
       -
+        image:
+          - /assets/1383944_41477562-1024x682.jpg
+        text: |
+          # Available on the Salesforce
+          ## Native to Salesforce
+          Today, many people rely on computers to do homework, work, and create or store useful information.
+      -
+        image:
+          - /assets/BaCHBv6CIAIvp1m.jpg-large-1488276030.jpeg
+        text: |
+          # Available on the Salesforce
+          ## Native to Salesforce
+          Today, many people rely on computers to do homework, work, and create or store useful information.
+  -
     type: image_and_text
     text: |